Team-1280-Training/Unit-6/README.md

 Charmander interacts with Charizard \
 Pikachu interacts with Charmander

-Print the number of knock outs that have occurred at the end.
+Print the number of knockouts that have occurred, at the end.

 <details><summary>Example output (wording may differ)</summary>